pylandtemp/pylandtemp/README.md

 ## Description

-**pylandtemp** is a Python library with algorithms to compute **global land surface temperature** from NASA's [Landsat](https://www.usgs.gov/landsat-missions) satellite images.
-It contains some imlementations of Single Channel and split window techniques.
+**pylandtemp** is a Python library to compute **global land surface temperature** from NASA's [Landsat](https://www.usgs.gov/landsat-missions) satellite images.
+It contains some implementations of Single Channel and split window techniques.
 More methodologies under these groups will be added in future .

 Additionally, it also provides multiple methods for computing land surface emissivity.
 It is targeted towards supporting research and science workflows in many fields including climate science, earth sciences, remote sensing, space tech, geospatial data science, environmental studies, among others.